-The easiest method for determining if cattle are experiencing heat stress is by observing their panting.
-Cattle that breathe with their mouths open are heat stressed.
-A simple panting scoring system can be used.
-When cattle are at rest in their pens, the first sign of heat stress is open mouth breathing followed by tongue extension.
+An easy way to determine if cattle are heat stressed is by observing their panting - cattle that breathe with their mouths open are heat stressed.

+When cattle are at rest in their pens, the first sign of heat stress is open-mouth breathing followed by tongue extension.
 The further the tongue is extended, the greater the heat load of the animal.